EmuxEvans/tinystatus/README.md

 those who are unaquainted with regular expressions: to see only posts by a user, follow "^@user", not "@user".

-When starting a server, you should provide the hostname to which other people will connect.
-So, while you can host your own with: python3 TinyStatus.py serve localhost 9999
-..only you can connect to the server at "http://localhost:9999", but others cannot because "localhost" is a special name for "this computer".
-If you have a static IP address and have configured port forwarding, use your IP address.
-Included is the excellent "pagekite" script which will offer you a way to route your way through the pagekite.net service if you really want to host a server from behind a firewall/NAT/mobile broadband.
+When starting a server, you'll probably want to use the hostname "localhost" unless you know what you're doing, and then find a way to bind your local port to a public address.
+Pick any unused port; a big number is a fair guess, I use 9999 for mine.
+That'll allow you to connect to _yourself_ on http://localhost:9999, but that's not much use to your friends or the network!

+So, included is the excellent "pagekite.py" script.
+To run this, you'll *also* need python 2 installed, because it doesn't work with modern Python, sadly.
+But, once you have python 2, you can use it to launch pagekite.py like this:
+* python2 pagekite.py 9999 mytinystatusID.pagekite.me
+..and the pagekite.py script will guide you through signing up for a free month of use and see if you can register mytinystatusID.pagekite.me as your server name.

+To bootstrap your server, launch it with the name of another working server;

 The only rule is: Don't host a node *and* use posting/fetching in the same folder, or database conflicts may occur.
 If you want to host a node, copy the